huyeduon/aws/README.md

 Boto3
 alive_progress
 ..............
-For detai, pls look at file requirements.txt
+For detail, pls look at file requirements.txt

 # Terraform to build test infra
 You need to create terraform.tfvars with content similar: